in the Courtyard

 Thursday Nights, 6:00 p.m.

-This service will follow closely the liturgy of the cathedral’s Doxology Life service using alternative and creative liturgical elements for evening prayer, and making extensive use of light and dark symbolism as the sun approaches the end of its daily journey in the beautiful setting of Balboa Park.
+This service will follow closely the liturgy of the cathedral’s Doxology Life service using alternative and creative liturgical elements for evening prayer, and making extensive use of light and dark symbolism as the sun approaches the end of its daily journey.
 The service bulletin will only be available electronically; please bring your smart phone.
 Six-foot distancing will be strictly required.
 The Bishop has requested that everyone please double up on your mask.
 Temperatures will be taken prior to seating.
 Per state and diocesan guidelines, people over 65 or at high risk for coronavirus are encouraged to stay home and continue worshiping online.

 Where is the gathering held?